ducavalcanti/superheroes/README.md

 There are two roles at this moment: 'admin' and 'standard'.

 ### List Roles By User (GET /roles/:username):
 This endpoint lists the set of roles of a single user.
+Requires [Authentication](#authentication).
 Replace the URL param **:username** by the username of the desired user.